brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 Besides protein rich foods like meats and fish, other good dietary sources of zinc include raw milk, raw cheese, beans, and yogurt or kefir made from raw milk.

-If you are healthy and you eat a well-balanced diet, you will rarely need supplements to complete your body's zinc needs.
-And then again you likely won't ever catch a cold in the first place and require supplemental zinc.
+If you are healthy and you eat a well-balanced diet, you will rarely need <!--StartFragment-->[supplements](https://meehanmd.ehealthpro.com/products/zinc-supreme-90-vegetarian-capsules) <!--EndFragment-->to complete your body's zinc needs.
+And then again you likely won't ever catch a cold in the first place and require <!--StartFragment-->[supplemental zinc](https://meehanmd.ehealthpro.com/products/zinc-supreme-90-vegetarian-capsules)<!--EndFragment-->.

 ## Mushrooms